Skip to content

 Updates

-This chapter offers a compilation of best practices for implementing Flink SQL, applicable to both local open-source setups and environments utilizing Confluent Platform for Flink or Confluent Cloud for Flink.
+This chapter offers a compilation of best practices for implementing Flink SQL solutions, applicable to local Flink open-source, the Confluent Platform for Flink or the Confluent Cloud for Flink.

 Use one of the following approaches:

-- Use SQL client in container (docker or kubernetes) to run against local Flink cluster.
-(See deployment/custom-flink-image folder to build a custom image using the dockerfile with the sql-client service).
+• When using Flink with docker compose: the SQL client in docker container runs against local Flink cluster (see deployment/custom-flink-image folder to build a custom image using the dockerfile with the sql-client service and any specific connector jars).

-- Use confluent cli connected to a compute pool on Confluent Cloud, using an environment and compute-pool already created.
-(To create a new environment using Terraform use this note)
+• Use Confluent cli connected to a compute pool defined in a Confluent Cloud environment.
+(To create a new environment using Terraform see this note)

 See quick start note which is summarized as:

-- Connect to Confluent Cloud with CLI, then get environment and compute pool
+• Connect to Confluent Cloud with CLI, then get environment and compute pool identifiers

 export ENV_ID=$(confluent environment list -o json | jq -r '.[] | select(.name == "aws-west") | .id')